 We would not pick up a guitar and expect to be able to play a full song instantly.
 Weirdly however, this is what a lot of people expect to happen when cooking.

-They dive head first into a new recipe without ever taking the time to learn the basicsOpens in a new tab. in advance.
+They dive head first into a new recipe without ever taking the time to learn the basics in advance.
 It is a testament to peoples creativity and the ease of cooking that we get results this way at all.

 2. Knife Skills Are Easy To Learn

-As beginner chefsOpens in a new tab., we are shown basic knife skills and have the opportunity to practice over and over again.
+As beginner chefs, we are shown basic knife skills and have the opportunity to practice over and over again.
 The great thing about this is that by the end of our first week we are far more proficient with a knife – it’s that quick!

-As a Chef progressesOpens in a new tab. we soon discover that knife speed comes naturally.
+As a Chef progresses we soon discover that knife speed comes naturally.
 Once we are using a knife proficiently it becomes almost a game to see how quick we can chop that bag of carrots or prepare those potatoes.

 The other great advantage of building a solid foundation of knife skills is that it frees up our brain to focus on the cooking.
 By automating the chopping process our minds can focus on the rest of the preparation and the important skill of multitasking becomes far easier.